DAPotapov/bad_memory_for_excel/README.md

 # bad_memory_for_excel
-Helps with forgeting passwords to protected sheets
+Helps when password to protected sheet had forgotten It is a training project for personal use.
+May not be used in any other way.